vinumaradana/PatientMatch/README.md

 # PatientMatch

-This project implements a patient and clincial trial matching algorithm using  Node.js, Express.js, MongoDB, and AWS Comprehend Medical.
-The system provides RESTful API endpoints to manage patient data and clinical trial details efficiently.
+PatientMatch is a comprehensive application that facilitates patient and clinical trial matching through an intuitive web interface and RESTful API endpoints.
+This project is built using Node.js, Express.js, MongoDB (with Mongoose), and AWS Comprehend Medical for efficient data management and medical entity extraction.

 ## Features
 * Intuitive and user-friendly webpage